12 of 126 results for "sharing"

 Printable

-This fun lesson uses the Bluey episode "Pass the Parcel" as the kickoff to a classroom conversation about how to handle it when things don’t go as expected.
-Sometimes that means being a good sport!
+Whether you play Lucky's dad's way or not, you have to be a good sport!
+Watch the Bluey episode "Pass the Parcel" before you teach this lesson about how to handle it when things don’t go as expected.
 The lesson includes printables for three activities in which kids look for examples of good sportsmanship in the episode, draw themselves playing their favorite game or sport, and take turns sharing a special skill or talent while being encouraged by friends.

 Pass the Parcel Episode Summary: Lucky’s Dad is outraged that modern Pass the Parcel has a present in every layer and changes the rules back to only having one prize in the middle, but Bingo is forever losing.